SkoolNotes/Taproot/2020BIO101/KBhBIO101CellMembraines.md

 # Cell Membrane
 ## Fluid mosaic model

-Some Phosopholipids (see [[KBhBIO101StructuresOfLipids]] Structure of lipids) in fluid mosaic
+Some Phosopholipids connected as a "phosolipid bi-layer" (see [[KBhBIO101StructuresOfLipids]] structure

 - Charged head
 - Nonpolar tail
-    - "bi layer"

 - Also includes…
     - Colestrol
         - Cells communicates